Latest update: 13 August 2021

 The purpose of this page was to help Viventor investors select the best loans.
 As the site no longer allows investors to select new loans, we will not be updating this page in the future, and may not contain up to date information.
 However, we have decided for a period to continue to make it available on our site as a reference for any Viventor investors.

 Viventor lenders - our rating scores

-The primary market has many loans available from Atlantis, Seymore & Hines, Aforti, and Lenno, which are mainly secured loans.
+The primary market often has many loans available from Atlantis, Seymoure & Hines, and Lenno, which are mainly secured loans.
 Many loans available on Viventor currently have low LTVs (often 35% or so) yet they also come with buyback guarantees from the lenders.
 This is not common but makes them attractive to investors as it reduces risk of a loss following a default.

 The latest lender to join is called Prasiskolinau.
 It is an extremely small Lithuanian lender.
 Positives are that it has been operating for many years and that it makes consistent but small profits.
 The main negative is the very small size of the operation.
 Many P2P investors will have larger P2P portfolios than the entire loan portfolio of Prasiskolinau.